alexrhowe/APOLLO/README.txt

 gamma1: gamma1 parameter from Line et al. (2012).
 gamma2: gamma2 parameter from Line et al. (2012).
 alpha: alpha parameter from Line et al. (2012).

+NOTE: If "Parametric" is specified, and the wrong number of parameters are listed, the code will halt with an error message.

 Clouds, 2 fields:
 1. Cloud model number.